RaqsanaCSS/todo-application/README.md

   command: docker run -d --name "{{ docker_container_name }}" -p "{{ host_port }}:{{ app_port }}" "{{ docker_image_name }}"
 ```

+## CI / CD PIPELINE

+I have two stages testing and deploying.
+During testing stage I tested that webserver can access database or not.
+Since I have rule for database server that only webserver can access database I created bash script for testing and save it in pipeline variables then I added ssh private key to my ssh agent.
+After login the webserver I run test bash script to check database is accessible or not if it is I move on deploy stage.

+During deployment stage I also add ssh private key to my ssh agent in order to stop providing id_rsa to ansible-playbook.
+Since my ansible files are in github to clone them I installed git and to run them I installed ansible.
+Decrypting vault protected variable files I created file storing vault password in order not to use --ask-vault-pass because it breaks pipeline.
+Then I cloned ansible files from github using access token.
+At the end I run ansible playbook which enters webserver clone, build and run docker image.

 **Finally I run these commands to run ansible scripts:**